-Angélique’s advice: you will all surely have a connoisseur friend, a fanatical uncle, or parents with a few nice bottles hidden away somewhere… Make sure you ask them about which wines they like; they will guide you – with their tastes in mind of course – but it’s a great starting point for exchanging knowledge and tastes.
+Angélique’s advice: You may have a connoisseur friend, a fanatical uncle, or parents with a few nice bottles hidden away somewhere… Make sure you ask them about which wines they like; they will guide you – with their tastes in mind of course – but it’s a great starting point for exchanging knowledge and tastes.

 You might be a big fan of just one region or one type of wine, and might be tempted to place all your bets on that when starting your cellar… Be careful, though, as often tastes in wine evolve and change dramatically over time.
 Therefore don’t hesitate to include some of the classics and rising stars in your collection.
 Concerning wines that you’d like to lay down for a long time, make sure you check that it’s from a good vintage.
 The wine itself also must be of good quality in order to age well; they need to have a good balance of tannins, alcohol and acidity.